variPEPS/variPEPS_Python/docs/source/examples.rst

    )

 Here the Hamiltonian is constructed for our model.
-The Heisenberg AFM on the square lattice can be described by the sum of the spin-spin interactions over the horizontal and vertical bonds.
-Since we assume in our example a constant interaction strength for all bonds, the expectation value can be calculated by the same two site interaction tensor applied in all nearest neighbor directions.
-The expectation function ``exp_func`` is later used in the optimization to calculate the energy which is used as cost function to obtain the ground state.
+The Heisenberg AFM on the square lattice can be described by the sum of the spin-spin interactions on the horizontal and vertical bonds.
+Since we assume a constant interaction strength for all bonds in our example, the expectation value can be calculated by the same two-site interaction gate applied in all nearest neighbor directions.
+The expectation function ``exp_func`` is later used in the optimization to calculate the energy expectation value, which in turn is used as cost function to obtain the ground state.

 Initial unit cell construction